Information about how we define an Australian resident.

 - any other matter we think is relevant

-Generally you can only be a family member of a person if you are their partner or dependent child.
+Generally you are considered a family member of a person only if you are a partner or dependent child.

 - subclass 785 - Temporary Protection

 Most temporary protection type visa holders cannot be paid their payments outside Australia for any reason.